-Students pursuing the Regents Diploma with Advanced Designation may complete a 5-unit "sequence" in occupational (career and technical) education, art, or music in lieu of the two additional credits and the Regents Exam in the foreign language as described above.
-These students are still required, however, to earn the one foreign language unit listed above as part of the 22 credits necessary for graduation.
+Students pursuing the Regents Diploma with Advanced Designation may complete a 5-unit "sequence" in occupational (career and technical) education, art, business, or music in lieu of the two additional credits and the Regents Exam in the World Language as described above.
+These students are still required, however, to earn the one World Language unit listed above as part of the 22 credits necessary for graduation.